spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/trusted-boot.md

   [Trusted Platform Module (TPM)](https://www.intel.com/content/www/us/en/business/enterprise-computers/resources/trusted-platform-module.html), which can be used for later analysis.

-Together, these measures allows Trusted Boot to ensure the authenticity of the boot processes that are allowed to run on your Edge device.
+Together, these measures allow Trusted Boot to ensure the authenticity of the boot processes that are allowed to run on your Edge device.
 In addition, the measurements stored in the TPM can be provided to third parties to prove that your boot process is secure and unaltered.
-In the event that your Edge device is stolen or lost, FDE ensures that its content is not accessible to those without the key used to encrypt it.
+Since only when the boot process can be verified does the TPM release the key to decrypt the encrypted content, the sensitive data is not accessible in the case an Edge device is lost or stolen.

 ## Why Do You Need Trusted Boot?

-Edge devices are often deployed in locations with minimal security and high traffic. such as restaurants and coffee shops, and are susceptible physical attacks.
+Edge devices are often deployed in locations with minimal security and high traffic, such as restaurants and coffee shops, and are susceptible to physical attacks.
 If an attacker is able to inject malware into the Edge host through a physical attack, it has the potential to seriously compromise the security of your systems.

-Trusted Boot allows you to be confident that all software that is allowed to run on your Edge hosts are authenticated software verified through cryptographic signatures.
+Trusted Boot allows you to be confident that all software that is allowed to run on your Edge hosts is authenticated software verified through cryptographic signatures.
 In addition, you may need provide evidence of the integrity of your boot processes to meet certain compliance requirements.
 The Measured Boot aspect of Trusted Boot allows you to provide such evidence.

 ## Hardware and Firmware Requirements

-The following hardware and firmware requirements apply for devices that support Trusted Boot:
+The following hardware and firmware requirements apply to devices in order to support Trusted Boot:

 - Edge host must have TPM 2.0.